-This Policy was prepared by the PSHE Coordinator and through discussion with the LEA PSHE/Citizenship advisor, school staff and governors.
+This Policy was prepared by the PSHE Coordinator and through discussion with the school staff, school council representatives, parent representatives and governors.

 AIMS AND OBJECTIVES OF THE SCHOOL DRUG POLICY AND DRUG EDUCATION PROGRAMME

 This Policy acknowledges and clarifies Mickleover School's role in Drug Education and Prevention and helps ensure a whole school programme appropriate to our pupils' needs.